DanielTLouis/Sentry-Support-Scripts-/Base_Config_Scripts/ReadMe.md

 # Running the ASentry Base Configuration Setup for Linux Servers

-To run the **ASentry Base Configuration Setup** for Linux servers, follow the steps below.
+To run the **ASentry Base Configuration Setup** for Linux servers with the openSUSE distribution of Linux, follow the steps below.

 1. Navigate to the **BaseConfigDocs** directory on the server.
 The `run_base_config.sh` script should be located in the same directory as this document.